ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-2-2.md

-# The Causes and Consequences of Organizational Conflict

 In this chapter, we will explore the causes and consequences of organizational conflict.
 Understanding the underlying factors that contribute to conflicts within an organization is crucial for effective conflict management.
 Furthermore, recognizing the potential impact of unresolved conflict can help organizations develop strategies to mitigate its negative consequences.
 Let's delve into the causes and consequences of organizational conflict.